AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-qa.md

 ---
-title: Review and Correct Placement Settings Using Spreadsheets
+title: Review and Edit Placement Settings Using Spreadsheets
 description: Learn how to review and edit key placement settings using spreadsheets.
 feature: DSP Placements
 exl-id: 2de4407d-eb3b-44ff-893c-9fdf6921d4b3
 ---
-# Review and Correct Placement Settings Using Spreadsheets
+# Review and Edit Placement Settings Using Spreadsheets

 You can download the settings for one or more placements, or for all placements in a campaign, in XLSX (Excel spreadsheet) format for review.
 Use this feature to quickly review such details as: